MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/hybrid/plan-hybrid-connectivity.md

 ms.prod: skype-for-business-itpro
 localization_priority: Normal
 ms.collection:
-description: "Planning considerations for implementing hybrid connectivity to Skype for Business Online and EXO  in Skype for Business Server 2019."
+description: "Planning considerations for implementing hybrid connectivity between Skype for Business Server and Skype for Business Online or Teams."
 ---

 # <Topic title>
 [!INCLUDE [disclaimer](../disclaimer.md)]

-# Plan hybrid connectivity between Skype for Business Server and Skype for Business Online
+# Plan hybrid connectivity between Skype for Business Server and Skype for Business Online or Teams

-**Summary:** Read this topic to learn how to plan hybrid connectivity between Skype for Business Server and Skype for Business Online.
+**Summary:** Read this topic to learn how to plan hybrid connectivity between Skype for Business Server and Skype for Business Online or Teams.
 Setting up hybrid connectivity is the first step in deploying many Skype for Business hybrid solutions.
+For more information on hybrid solutions, see Hybrid solutions.

-This topic provides an overview, and describes the infrastructure and system requirements you'll need to configure hybrid connectivity between your existing on-premises Skype for Business Server deployment—with users who were created in your on-premises Active Directory—and Skype for Business Online.
+This topic provides an overview, and describes the infrastructure and system requirements you'll need to configure hybrid connectivity between your existing on-premises Skype for Business Server deployment—with users who were created in your on-premises Active Directory—and Skype for Business Online or Teams.

 This topic contains the following sections: